-In most cases, you do not need to get planning permission from the council because mezzanines are an interior alteration.
+In most cases when building a mezzanine floor you do not need to get planning permission from the council because mezzanines are an interior alteration.
 However, it is being installed in a retail business and the planned floor is going to increase the floor space by more than 200 square metres then that counts as a ‘development’ and planning permission is a must.

 Health and safety